signal18/docs.signal18.io/05.configuration/13.checks-enforce/docs.md

 title: Checks & Enforce
 ---

-**replication-manager** enforce best replication and database configuration practice using the following parameters.
+**replication-manager** enforces best replication and database configuration practice using the following parameters.
 Every possible enforcement is producing warnings to let you know about what can be improved in your database setup.

 ## Checks